 Continue hanging art until your gallery wall is in place, then it’s time to go in and add your washi tape!
 I like the look of the overhang, but you can trim your washi to a perfect rectangular shape as well.
 Use scissors to ensure a clean edge.

-I rounded up sources for all of this art in a previous post, but am linking to them again here in case you want to replicate this gallery wall for your home:
+I rounded up sources for all of this art in a previous post, but am linking to them again here in case you want to replicate this gallery wall for your home and check out the amazing artist behind the work: